computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/curricula/WhitmanCollege.md

 Our process benefited from two facilitators external to our department: for the summer workshop, a Workbook co-author, and for the fall working group, a Math colleague interested in curricular reform.
-External facilitation enabled all four members of the department to focus mainly on the content of our work, and we do not think we would have been as efficient or successful without it.
+We initially wanted an external facilitator so that faculty members could focus on the curriculum redesign activities rather than the mechanics of facilitation.
+Ultimately, we found that  having an outside perspective mitigated mitigated the dynamics of seniority and  catalyzed us to explain---and thus reconsider---our existing department norms.
 The curricular revision process still required a significant time investment from each of us:
 20 hours of summer workshop meetings, 10 hours of fall working group meetings, and about as many hours of individual work.